anttisalonen/progbook/rst/py4.rst

 Graphs
 ------

-In this subchapter we'll learn a bit about *graphs*.
+In this section we'll learn a bit about *graphs*.

 A graph is a collection of *nodes* as well as *edges* that connect nodes.
 There are lots of different kinds of graphs: